It’s tough out there. But the pressure has changed.

 2. Instructor-Led Training

-Instructor-led training (ILT) mimics traditional classroom training, led by an internal resource or external instructor.
+Instructor-Led Training (ILT) mimics traditional classroom training, led by an internal resource or external instructor.

 Instructor-led sessions give team members the ability to gain new knowledge and ask questions specific to their job function.
 They can discuss scenarios and share ideas peer-to-peer, with the added guidance of an instructor.
+In 2026, ILT is rarely used on its own.
+It’s part of a blended approach that combines live sessions with digital and self-paced learning.

 For example, many companies bring in external instructors to facilitate more sensitive trainings (like sexual harassment or diversity, equity, and inclusion (DEI) trainings), so employees have an external view of expected behaviors and approaches.
+These sessions are increasingly paired with interactive elements or even VR-based scenarios to make learning more immersive.

 Pros: